1950 French Annapurna expedition: Summit Controversy

 Even as far back as 1950 a small number of people doubted the expedition had reached the summit.
 One of the problems was the famous "summit photo" (see image at head of article) that seems to show the ground sloping up higher than Herzog's feet.
 Also, after Lachenal's death it was claimed he used to say he had no memory of the summit, or another version was that he had once said had not got there at all.
 Even fifty years later there were doubts from a small minority.
 Herzog had written there was a fierce wind at the summit but in the photo he seems to be having to hold the flag out straight.
 The only summit photograph taken by Herzog, one of Lachenal, he kept hidden until after Lachenal's death.
 This blurred image shows him sitting leaning against a rock not looking at all victorious.

 On the other hand, Terray wrote that, although Lachenal could not remember anything of the descent, he had told Terray of his feelings at the summit: "Those moments when one had expected a fugitive and piercing happiness had in fact brought only a painful sense of emptiness."
 Rébuffat's wife said her husband had never doubted they had got there.
 His journal recorded that, when they met up at Camp V, Herzog suggested Rébuffat and Terray go up to the summit while Herzog and Lachenal continued down.
 They would have noticed if their footprints had not extended all the way to the top.

 Also, Lachenal's diary says he took the summit photographs from a ledge slightly below the summit.
 When Herzog was interviewed by Le Monde he said that what appeared in the photographs like an arête of snow receding away upwards was actually very close and only reached to his waist.
 It was a cornice at the crest of the summit, too weak to be trodden on.
 In 1970 Henry Day took part in an expedition ascending using much the same route and they were able to take photographs with very similar perspectives.
 Lachenal had the reputation of being an honest man, even bluntly honest.
 This, and the likelihood that he had little personal reason to fake his private diary, leaves little doubt about its accuracy – it is very widely accepted that they did indeed reach the top of Annapurna.
 In his book Annapurna: 50 Years of Expeditions in the Death Zone (2000) Reinhold Messner regarded it as "an indisputable fact".

+Herzog, in his book, claims to have seen the views to the south but has no photographs at all.
+He writes "Clouds floated half way down, concealing the gentle, fertile valley of Pokhara, 23,000 feet below”.
+This is the full description of the surroundings.
+He does not mention anything about the circular Annapurna Sanctuary or the prominent mountains nearby; peculiarly shaped Machapuchare 6992 m or Annapurna South at 7219 m height.